Destination Host Unreachable -Fix Ping Error Message

 Microsoft Windows [Version 6.1.7600] Copyright (c) 2009 Microsoft Corporation.
 All rights reserved.
 C:\corenetworkz;ping 4.2.2.2 Pinging 4.2.2.2 with 32 bytes of data: Destination host unreachable.
 Destination host unreachable.
 Destination host unreachable.
 Destination host unreachable.
 Ping statistics for 4.2.2.2: Packets: Sent = 4, Received = 0, Lost = 4 (100% loss), C:\corenetworkz>

-Which format is this?
 It is the second format of the Destination Host Unreachable error.
-Let me explain how to resolve this error.

 How to Fix Ping Error Destination Host Unreachable?

-2. Perform a Power Cycle in your Network
+2. Power Cycle The Network

-• Disconnect the Ethernet cables from Modem, Computer, and Router
+• Disconnect the Ethernet cables from Modem, Computer, and Router.

-• Reconnect the power and ethernet cables
+• Reconnect the power and ethernet cables.

 3. Disable IPv6 and Test the Connectivity

-• Right-click on the Network Adapter at the system tray
+• Right-click on the Network Adapter at the system tray.

-• Click on Open Network & Internet settings
+• Click on Open Network & Internet settings.

-• Click on Change Adapter options
+• Click on Change Adapter options.

-• Right Click on the current connection and click properties
+• Right Click on the current connection and click properties.

-• Uncheck the Internet Protocol Version 6 (TCP/IPv6)
+• Uncheck the Internet Protocol Version 6 (TCP/IPv6).

 • Click OK

-• Reboot your Computer
+• Reboot your Computer.

 Once you reboot your computer, check for the connection.